Roland09/Terrain-Stamps/README.md

 ## Credits & Greetings

 Credits and greetings to the developers of World Creator 2 and the awesome community on the World Creator discord.
 Without their hard work this wouldn't have been possible so easily.
-And the help and support you get from the community is remarkable.
+And the help and support you get from the community is most remarkable.